 July 10, 2020

-Like many other online businesses, you probably encourage—or even require—customers to set up accounts when they shop with you.
-The main advantage for customers, of course, is a smoother checkout experience on any device, with no need to re-enter shipping and payment details each time they shop.
+When customers set up accounts with your company, you can offer a smoother checkout experience for them on any device, with no need to re-enter shipping and payment details each time they shop.
 And with the insight you gain into customers' purchase histories, you can develop deeper relationships and drive additional sales with personalized communications and promotions.

 What is account takeover fraud?